hengtseChou/master-thesis/slides/slides.md

 # TODO

-- Read SOA strength 2+, implement an algorithm if an design $A$ can be used to construct SOA 2+
+- Read SOA strength 2+, implement an algorithm to check if an design $A$ can be used to construct SOA 2+